gipso/sqlr.template/README.md

 #>
 #>   Vartanian, D., Pedrazzoli, M. (2021). {sqlr.template}: an R package
 #>   with the research compendium of the GIPSO's INSERT NAME OF THE
 #>   PROJECT systematic quantitative literature review.
-Retrieved from
 #>   https://gipso.github.io/sqlr.template/.
 #>
 #> A BibTeX entry for LaTeX users is